Bikatr7/Kudasai/README.md

 Preprocessor and Translation logic is sourced from external packages, which I also designed, see [Kairyou](https://github.com/Bikatr7/Kairyou) and [EasyTL](https://github.com/Bikatr7/easytl) for more information.

-Kudasai has a public trello board, you can find it [here](https://trello.com/b/Wsuwr24S/kudasai) to see what I'm working on and what's coming up.

 Kudasai is proud to have been a Backdrop Build v3 Finalist: https://backdropbuild.com/builds/v3/kudasai